WTNI

-WTNI (1640 AM) is a radio station licensed to Biloxi, Mississippi, which broadcasts an adult hits format as "Bob 106.3" with 10,000 watts daytime and 1,000 watts at night.
-The station is one of only six broadcasting stations in the United States licensed for 1640 kHz.
+WTNI (1640 AM) was a radio station licensed to Biloxi, Mississippi, which broadcast an adult hits format as "Bob 106.3" with 10,000 watts daytime and 1,000 watts at night.
+It was one of six broadcasting stations in the United States licensed for 1640 kHz.

 History

 WTNI began as the "expanded band" twin to WVMI on AM 570.
 WVMI was initially licensed to Radio Associates in Biloxi.
-It was granted a Construction Permit in February 1947, and signed on in March 1950.
+It was granted a construction permit in February 1947, and signed on in March 1950.
 The station originally was limited to daytime-only operation with 1,000 watts.
 In 1976, the signal was upgraded to 5,000 watts daytime, and 1,000 watts at night.
-In 1990, WVMI was sold to Telesouth Communications, which changed the format from country music to News/Talk.
+In 1990, WVMI was sold to Telesouth Communications, which changed the format from country music to news/talk.

-Expanded Band assignment
+Expanded band assignment

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WVMI authorized to move from 570 kHz to 1640 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available AM expanded band transmitting frequencies, ranging from 1610 to 1700 kHz, with WVMI authorized to move from 570 kHz to 1640 kHz.

 A construction permit for the expanded band station, also located in Biloxi, was assigned the call letters WTNI on December 13, 2002.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.

 The new operation on 1640 kHz was licensed in 2003.
-The WTNI call sign stood for "Talk, News, Information", and the station continued WVMI's News/Talk format.
-Later that year WVMI ceased operations on 570 kHz., and its license was cancelled on June 26, 2003.
+The WTNI call sign stood for "Talk, News, Information", and the station continued WVMI's news/talk format.
+Later that year WVMI ceased operations on 570 kHz, and its license was cancelled on June 26, 2003.